MikeyMoMo/ILI9486_v3.42_Little_Clock_Touch/README.md

 Clock with multiple times zones, multiple clock faces, calendar, touch capable and much more.
 See the jpgs in the folder for a view of the screens.

-Included is a routine I wrote to implement single, double, triple, long and 8-way swipe.
+Included is a routine I wrote to implement single, double, triple, long touch and 8-way swipe.
 It can be used for any touch screen but may, of course, take some modification.

 A single touch rotates between the 5 main screens.
 A double tap brings up the calendar.
 Today is highlighted as well as any user supplied dates, such as anniversary or birthdays.
 A swipe brings up the American Social Security payday.
 You enter your birth date (numberic day of monty) and it figures out when your payday is.